jmespath/jmespath.site/docs/tutorial.rst

 Next Steps
 ==========

 We've now seen an overview of the JMESPath language.
-The nex things to do:
+The next things to do are:

 * See the :doc:`examples`.
 You'll see common JMESPath expressions that go beyond the tutorial.
 You'll also see you how to combine multiple features